-We Specialize in Asheville Government Construction Contracts
+Asheville Government Construction Contracts

 If you haven’t worked on government contracts in the past, procuring a project on your own can be extremely challenging.
 In fact, the vast majority of construction companies fail to win numerous bids before they are selected.
 The bid process requires a lot of trial and error, plus there’s a lot of underlying politics at play.
 At Cotney Construction Law, we navigate clients through this process and ensure that they are placing effective bids that are in compliance with the strict guidelines provided by government selection committees.